den59k/electron-sync/README.md

 The library is provided to synchronize data between the main process and the renderer

+Yeah, it is supports batching.
+All sync process exec in `nextTick`

 ## Structure

 Code splited on 3 parts: